faktotum85/address-book/README.md

 # Running the application locally
-- Pull the repo and run npm install in the root directory as well as in the client directory
+- Pull the repo and run npm install
 - Make a copy of .env.dist and rename it to .env
     - change the variables in the .env file
     - You can use a mlab.com to quickly set up a mongodb database
 - Run npm start in the root directory to spin up the application
+- Make sure the api server is running (separate repo)

 # Todos